Graduate Program in Nurse Anesthesia

 Facilities

 The Nurse Anesthesia Program is housed in the Bayside Building of the Panama City Campus.
-The high-fidelity simulation lab is housed within the Technology Building and is equipped with two human-patient simulators, a mock operating room, and the most current equipment and technology designed to simulate real clinical procedures.
+The high-fidelity simulation lab is housed within the Technology Building and is equipped with state-of-the-art equipment and technology designed to simulate real clinical procedures.

-The student experience is enhanced by the excellent resources available at the FSU Panama City campus.
 The FSUPC Campus Library is part of the Florida State University Libraries and plays a cooperative role within the library system, providing students, staff, and faculty with collections, resources, and services to enhance the learning, research, and service activities of the Florida State University.
 The FSUPC Library has a panoramic view of Saint Andrews Bay and serves as the central and busiest service point on campus.
-The library is open seven days a week for a total of 102 hours.
 Through FSU accounts, students have internet access via wireless access points on campus.

 The program identifies a COA and university approved clinical coordinator at each clinical partner site to coordinate student experiences based on individual student needs.